-This new commission by British artist Ed Atkins is the inaugural exhibition in a partnership between the New Museum and Nokia Bell Labs.
+This new commission by British artist Ed Atkins is part of the Experiments in Art and Technology (E.A.T.) program relaunched by Nokia Bell Labs in partnership with the New Museum.

 Ed Atkins, Production still, 2021